BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Test.md

 Notes:

-- Element <code>summary</code>:  counts of verdicts, failures (failed verdicts), and errors (unexpected exceptions).
+- At the top of the log is a summary:  counts of verdicts, failures (failed verdicts), and errors (unexpected exceptions).
-- Element <code>test_method</code>:  logging for test steps and verdicts.
-(This test did nothing, so there's not much here.)
+- The logging for the test steps and verdicts is in element <code>test_method</code>, which also gives the test name, timestamp, and duration.
 - The last section gives the count of errors (unexpected exceptions).
-Its verdict expects the count to be 0.
+Its verdict expects that count to be 0.
-- Attribute <code>volatile</code>, seen in each <code>verdict</code> element, has to do with the Changes Report, and is of no present interest.
+- (Attribute <code>volatile</code>, seen in element <code>verdict</code>, has to do with the Changes Report, and is of no present interest.)

 **Next** [Sections and Nesting](./Sections.md)